Malaysia

 -

-Malaysia should bring into force its Additional Protocol with the IAEA.
+Malaysia should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).